Three types of headings

-Do questions work as subheadings?
+Do questions work as headings?

-Some people use questions as subheadings.
-This technique is powerful if your question is specific and you ask a question which readers would like an answer to.
+Questions are powerful if your question is specific and you ask a question which readers would like an answer to.

 Do you close the bathroom door even when you’re the only one home?
 (Psychology Today)